 Stock splits typically occur when a company’s share price becomes too high for everyday people to buy.

-For most casual investors, stocks going for hundreds or thousands of dollars a share aren’t affordable — unless they use an app like Robinhood, which lets them buy fractional shares.
+For most casual investors, stocks going for hundreds or thousands of dollars a share aren’t affordable — unless they use an app that lets them buy fractional shares.

 Splitting a stock makes individual shares more affordable without changing the company’s overall value in the market and makes those shares easier to buy and sell.